lcorr8/wtm-js-crashcourse-project-A/lecture/week-04/homework.md

 # Homework for week 4

 1) :white_check_mark: Extend your NodeJS application by implemeting a web server using Express.js framework
-2) Expose the capabilities of your application through URLs
+2) :white_check_mark: Expose the capabilities of your application through URLs
     - :white_check_mark: basic CRUD functionality
-    - special business logic
+    - :white_check_mark: special business logic
 3) :white_check_mark: Make sure to add as many URLs as possible for creating / fetching / deleting resources
-4) Add at least one URL which does a complex operation.
+4) :white_check_mark: Add at least one URL which does a complex operation.
 Examples: Make a user attend a meetup, make a user comment on a movie
 5) :white_check_mark: Add layout.pug file in your application under views folder
 6) :white_check_mark: Display the data in the browser using pug files.
 Extend your pug templates from layout.pug.